NVIDIA/NeMo/docs/source/core/core.rst

 Register Optimizer
 ~~~~~~~~~~~~~~~~~~

-Register a new optimizer to be used with NeMo with:
+To register a new optimizer to be used with NeMo, run:

 .. autofunction:: nemo.core.optim.optimizers.register_optimizer

 Learning Rate Schedulers
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Learning rate schedulers can be optionally configured under the ``optim.sched`` namespace.

 ``name`` corresponds to the name of the learning rate schedule.
-The list of available schedulers can be found by
+To view a list of available schedulers, run:

 .. code-block:: Python